- A content management system (CMS) is the easiest way to manage your website and the content for your business.

 - It needn't be as stressful as you think!
 Check out these considerations and tips to help you through the process.

-With Content Management Systems becoming all the rage for managing a website (and quite rightly so), there are a number of business owners who now want to transfer their old HTML website to a WordPress platform.
+With content management systems (CMS) becoming all the rage for managing a website (and quite rightly so), there are a number of business owners who now want to transfer their old HTML website to a WordPress platform.

-Transferring a HTML site to WordPress
+- Transferring an HTML site to WordPress

 If you want a WordPress site that looks similar to your existing site, but not the same AND you have the appropriate graphics – then you may be able to find an appropriate WordPress theme and customise it yourself.
 Be prepared to spend a bit of time learning your new theme and the intricacies of customising WordPress.